-If you are in receipt of Jobseeker's Benefit and take up part-time employment the payment entitlement will be based on a 5-day week rather than a 6-day week.
+If you were in receipt of Jobseekers Benefit and took up part-time employment the payment entitlement would be based on a 5-day week rather than a 6-day week.

-This means that for each day that a person is unemployed, one-fifth of the normal rate of Jobseeker's Benefit is payable.
-So for example, if you get part-time work for 2 days, you will get three-fifths of the normal Jobseeker's Benefit for that week.
-You will no longer be paid Jobseeker's Benefit in situations where you used to receive payment for one day.
-You must have an underlying entitlement to a minimum of 2 days Jobseeker's Benefit to receive any Jobseeker's Benefit payment at all.
+This means that for each day that a person is unemployed, one-fifth of the normal rate of Jobseekers Benefit is payable.
+So for example, if you get part-time work for 2 days, you will get three-fifths of the normal Jobseekers Benefit for that week.
+You will no longer be paid Jobseekers Benefit in situations where you used to receive payment for one day.
+You must have an underlying entitlement to a minimum of 2 days Jobseekers Benefit to receive any Jobseekers Benefit payment at all.

-This change only affects people who work part-time or are in casual employment and who also claim Jobseeker's Benefit for the days they are not working.
+This change only affected people who work part-time or are in casual employment and who also claim Jobseekers Benefit for the days they are not working.

-Part-time workers, casual workers and people who work week on/week off, and who get Jobseeker's Benefit for the days they are not working will be affected by this change.
+Part-time workers, casual workers and people who work week on/week off, and who get Jobseekers Benefit for the days they are not working affected by this change.

-Working on Sunday: Sunday is treated as a day of employment and will be taken into account when calculating the amount of Jobseeker's Benefit you are entitled to be paid.
+Working on Sunday: Sunday is treated as a day of employment and will be taken into account when calculating the amount of Jobseekers Benefit you are entitled to be paid.

-Optional Jobseeker's Allowance:
+Optional Jobseekers Allowance:

 In some circumstances it may be better for you to claim a means-tested Jobseekers Allowance payment instead of reduced rate of non-means tested Jobseekers Benefit, where you qualify for less than €188 on the personal rate of payment.
 The full-rate of Jobseekers Allowance (JA) is €188 for the main claimant.
-Making a change to Optional Jobseeker's Allowance can be arranged at any time during your Jobseeker's Benefit entitlement and you can change between Jobseeker's Benefit and Optional Jobseeker's Allowance as many times as you need to.
-If you opt for Optional Jobseekers Allowance, you will still be using up your PRSI contributions.
+Making a change to Optional Jobseekers Allowance can be arranged at any time during your Jobseekers Benefit entitlement and you can change between Jobseekers Benefit and Optional Jobseekers Allowance as many times as you need to.
+If you opt for Optional Jobseekers Allowance, you will still be using up your PRSI contributions, and the days paid will be treated as days paid on Jobseekers Benefit.

-Part-time work and Jobseeker's Benefit
+Part-time work and Jobseekers Benefit

-Mary is a single person on Jobseeker's Benefit, normally entitled to a personal payment of €188.00 based on a 6-day Jobseekers Benefit.
-Mary takes up 2 days part-time employment so her Jobseeker's Benefit will be based on the new 5-day Jobseeker's Benefit rule.
-She is entitled to payment of Jobseeker's Benefit for 3 days while she is working 2 days.
-Her new rate of Jobseeker's Benefit is calculated as follows:
+Mary is a single person on Jobseekers Benefit, normally entitled to a personal payment of €188.00 based on a 6-day Jobseekers Benefit.
+Mary takes up 2 days part-time employment so her Jobseekers Benefit will be based on the new 5-day Jobseekers Benefit rule.
+She is entitled to payment of Jobseekers Benefit for 3 days while she is working 2 days.
+Her new rate of Jobseekers Benefit is calculated as follows:

-New JB daily rate of payment (€188 divided by 5 days)
+New JB daily rate of payment (€188 divided by 5 days) €37.60

-Mary's new rate of Jobseeker's Benefit (€37.60 x 3)
+Mary's revised rate of Jobseekers Benefit (€37.60 x 3) €112.80

-Working on Sunday and Jobseeker's Benefit
+Working on Sunday and Jobseekers Benefit

-Mary is a single person on Jobseeker's Benefit, normally entitled to a personal payment of €188.00 based on a 6-day Jobseekers Benefit.
+Mary is a single person on Jobseekers Benefit, normally entitled to a personal payment of €188.00 based on a 6-day Jobseekers Benefit.
 Mary takes up 1 day's part-time employment on Sunday.
-She is entitled to payment of Jobseeker's Benefit for 4 days based on the new 5-day Jobseeker's Benefit rule.
-Her new rate of Jobseeker's Benefit is calculated as follows:
+She is entitled to payment of Jobseekers Benefit for 4 days based on the new 5-day Jobseekers Benefit rule.
+Her new rate of Jobseekers Benefit is calculated as follows:

-New JB daily rate of payment (€188 divided by 5 days) €37.60 Mary's new rate of Jobseeker's Benefit (€37.60 x 4) €150.40
+New JB daily rate of payment (€188 divided by 5 days) €37.60 Mary's revised rate of Jobseekers Benefit (€37.60 x 4) €150.40

-Additional information on Jobseeker's Benefit
+Additional information on Jobseekers Benefit